grantsrb/cogmtc/README.md

         cell still results in a normalized input for the next step in time while normalizing the input for the action and language networks.
-    "incl_actn_inpt": bool
-        if true, for the SymmetricLSTM, the softmax of the action output for the last timestep is included as input into the language and action lstms.
-If false, the action output is not included.
-    "incl_lang_inpt": bool
-        if true, for the SymmetricLSTM, the softmax of the language output for the last timestep is included as input into the language and action lstms.
-If false, the language output is not included.
     "skip_lstm": bool
         if true, the features are inluded using a skip connection to the second lstm.
 Only applies in DoubleVaryLSTM variants